mjdecker/mjdecker.github.io/_syllabi/text-analysis-in-se.md

 **Office Hours:** 15:30-16:30 and by appointment

 ### Course Description: ###
-A seminar style course covering advanced topics related to the analysis, design, development, maintenance, and evolution of large software projects through the critical examination of seminal and recent research in the field of software engineering.
-Approved for distance learning.
+A seminar-style course focusing on the research and application of text analysis to software engineering and maintenance issues.
+Topics include information retrieval and natural language processing techniques in a software engineering context.

 ### Course Objectives: ###
-The objectives of the course are for students to read, synthesize, and understand advanced topics in core areas of software engineering through a critical examination of seminal and recent research in software engineering.
+The objectives of the course are for students to read, synthesize, and understand text analysis use and application in software engineering through a critical examination of seminal and recent research in software engineering.
 Students will additionally develop presentation skills and research projects based on current literature.

 ### Learning Objectives: ###
-1. I can explain basic and advanced topics in software engineering.
+1. I can explain seminal and current text analysis use and application in software engineering.
 2. I can critically evaluate research papers in software engineering.
 3. I can develop a research topic in software engineering based on known literature.
 4. I can effectively present and defend a research proposal orally.